Approximations for STERGMs Based on Cross-Sectional Data: Results

-Since $\pi$ is the unique stationary distribution of $R$ for any $\lambda$ (sufficiently large that $R$ is well-defined as a transition probability matrix), the left nullspace of $\eta$ is precisely $\sp\{\pi\}$.
-(If there were a (real) vector $\sigma \notin \sp\{\pi\}$ with $\sigma \eta = 0$, then as $\pi_i > 0$ for all valid $i$ we will have all entries of $\pi + \alpha \sigma$ positive for sufficiently small positive $\alpha$.
+Since $\pi$ is the unique stationary distribution of $R$ for any $\lambda$ (sufficiently large that $R$ is well-defined as a transition probability matrix), the left nullspace of $A$ is precisely $\text{span}\,\{\pi\}$.
+(If there were a (real) vector $\sigma \notin \text{span}\,\{\pi\}$ with $\sigma A = 0$, then as $\pi_x > 0$ for all valid $x$ we will have all entries of $\pi + \alpha \sigma$ positive for sufficiently small positive $\alpha$.
 Renormalizing $\pi + \alpha \sigma$ to a probability vector produces a stationary distribution of $R$ that is distinct from $\pi$, contradicting uniqueness.)
-The positive, continuous function $v \mapsto |v \eta|$ on the compact set $\{v \in (\sp\{\pi\})^\bot : |v| = 1\}$ thus admits a positive lower bound $c > 0$.
+The positive, continuous function $v \mapsto ||v A||$ on the compact set $\{v \in (\text{span}\,\{\pi\})^\bot : ||v|| = 1\}$ thus admits a positive lower bound $c > 0$.

-Since the transition probability matrix $T$ is finite and irreducible for any $\lambda$, it possesses a unique $\lambda$-dependent stationary distribution which we choose to write as $\pi + \e$ where $\e$ is a $\lambda$-dependent perturbation to the ergm distribution $\pi$.
-By definition
+Since the transition probability matrix $T$ is finite and irreducible for any $\lambda$, it possesses a unique $\lambda$-dependent stationary distribution which we choose to write as $\pi + \epsilon$ where $\epsilon$ is a $\lambda$-dependent perturbation to the ERGM distribution $\pi$.
+We have

 Rearranging,